New Year Brings New Laws for California Motorists

 Earbud's or Headsets Ban.
 Under this new law, anyone operating a vehicle is prohibited from wearing earphones that cover, rest on, or are inserted in, both ears.

-At the Arnold Law Firm, we firmly believe in protecting the rights of California motorists who were victimized by another drivers blatant disregard of traffic laws.
 If you have been injured due to another drivers negligence, contact the experienced car accident lawyers at Arnold Law Firm today.